D50000/What-is-Redux/README.md

 ## 2. React Router Model
 import from **"react-router-dom"**
+react router API v3
 - Router > router model component
 - Route > redirect to URL
 - browserHistory > store the history data
 - Link > href and redirect
-- IndexRoute > initial the default component in the home page
+- IndexRoute > initial the default component in the home page (Deprecated on V4)

 ## 3. Store data in Redux